-The following is a brief summary of metal flashing details; for the best advice on the use of lead, reference may be made to the Lead Sheet Association or the metal flashing manufacturer's recommendations.
+The following is a brief summary of metal flashing details.
+For the best advice on the use of lead including typical detailing, reference may be made to the Lead Sheet Association (visit their website www.leadsheet.co.uk) or check the metal flashing manufacturer's recommendations.